Bhargav19-root/docs/link-shortening/custom-domains.md

 If you want to use your own SSL certificate:

 1. Generate SSL certificate for your domain
-2. Contact LinkUTM support
+2. Contact linkutm support
 3. Provide certificate and private key
-4. LinkUTM configures on your behalf
+4. linkutm configures on your behalf

 **Note:** Usually not necessary; automatic SSL works great.